-I am a philosopher.
-I defended my dissertation at Cornell University in 2016 May, and I will be an Assistant Professor of Philosophy at Bilkent University starting in the 2016 Fall semester.
-Before starting graduate school, I obtained a JD in law from the Eötvös Lóránd University of Sciences, Budapest.
+I am an Assistant Professor of Philosophy at Bilkent University.
+Before that, I was a PhD student at Cornell University, where I defended my dissertation in 2016 May.
+And before that, I obtained a JD in law from the Eötvös Lóránd University of Sciences, Budapest.

 I specialize in metaphysics and mind, but I also have substantial research interests in epistemology.
 I think a lot about meta-metaphysics, personal identity and the self, material objects, the epistemology of ontology, explanation, dependence, and the conceptual tools we need to do metaphysics and philosophy in general.

 As a teacher, I am an enthusiastic generalist, with teaching interests spanning from the philosophy of language to early modern philosophy to applied ethics.